seawee1/Did-Somebody-Say-Corgi/README.md

   - In order to artificially increase overlap I allowed the cropping algorithm to use a crop window as small as 800x800 and upsample the crop to 1024x1024 from there.
 - No duplicates (using [imgdupes](https://github.com/knjcode/imgdupes))

-This reduced the dataset to 136255 high quality corgi images.
+This reduced the dataset to 136255 high-quality 1024x1024 corgi images.
 For more details have a look at the [dataset notebook](dataset.ipynb).